We want to see a society where everyone is treated equally. We're working to create a fairer, more socially inclusive world.

 Narrow beauty standards damage self-esteem, harm confidence and prevent people from fulfilling their potential.
 That’s why Dove is on a mission to spark positive change.

-We are committed to doing less harm and more good for the natural world by protecting and regenerating 1.5 million hectares of land, forests and oceans by 2030.
+When it comes to creating a Planet Positive Personal Care business, we will do less harm and more good for the natural world by protecting and regenerating 1.5 million hectares of land, forests and oceans by 2030.
 That’s more than we use to grow the renewable ingredients included in our beauty and personal care products.

 By 2025, any plastic we use in our packaging will be recyclable, reusable or compostable across every brand worldwide.

-Our Beauty & Wellbeing brands are contributing to Unilever’s €1 billion Climate & Nature Fund, through which we’re taking decisive action on issues from water preservation to reforestation, wildlife protection and more.
+Our Personal Care brands are contributing to Unilever’s €1 billion Climate & Nature Fund, through which we’re taking decisive action on issues from water preservation to reforestation, wildlife protection and more.

 Our areas of focus and goals